Fall colors peaking two weeks later than usual

-COLUMBUS (WCMH) — This may be the best weekend to view peak fall colors in central and southern Ohio, under bright, sunny skies, with light winds and ideal crisp fall temperatures.
+COLUMBUS (WCMH) — This may be the best weekend to view peak fall colors in Ohio, under bright, sunny skies, with light winds and crisp fall weather.

-We should take into account that this is an unusual situation, considering we are a week into November in Ohio.
-The late and patchy color change is due to the warmest October in 74 years.
+We should take into account that this is an unusual situation, considering we are a week into November.
+The late and patchy color change is due to the warmest October in 74 years that delayed the display, which is driven by shorter daylight, longer, cooler night, and moisture.

 The sudden turn to chilly weather in November, with a string of freezing mornings and highs in the 40s and 50s (nearly 7 degrees below normal), has accelerated the color change.
 Ideal conditions for enhancing the vivid display are bright, sunny days and cold nights, though not featuring a heavy frost, which causes leaves to turn brown and fall more quickly.